sarahrudy/fitlit-refactor/pull_request_template.md

 ## What (if any) features are you implementing?
 +

 ## What (if anything) did you refactor?
 +

 ## Were there any issues that arose?
 +

-## Is there anything that you need from your teammate?
+## Is there anything that you need from your teammates?
 +

 ## Any other comments, questions, or concerns?
 +